Macro Factors in Asset-Based Finance

 Post-2008 regulatory changes fundamentally reshaped ABF markets.
 Understanding these frameworks is essential for all participants.

-Basel III/IV
+Basel III/IV (CRR3)

-Global- • Risk-weighted assets for securitization
+EU / UK / US- • Risk-weighted assets for securitisation

 - • Liquidity coverage ratio (LCR)